-- 506 Classroom Management & Organization (3). - Emphasis on the development of strategies for establishing effective classroom organization and for managing and monitoring student behavior.
-Strategies encourage the intellectual, personal, and moral development of students. - Measurement & Evaluation Strategies (3).
+- 501 Measurement & Evaluation Strategies (3).
 Prerequisite: EDU 506 or permission from the director of graduate education.
 A study of assessment and evaluation theory based on developmental criteria from cognitive, social, language, motor, and affective domains.
 Candidates use strategies for analyzing both group performance and individual needs using authentic measures.
-Theoretical foundations for evaluation are applied to a practicum experience at one of four levels of licensure: primary, elementary, middle, and secondary. - Dimensions of Learning I (3).
-Prerequisites: Successful completion of EDU 506 & EDU 501 and hold a Three Year Temporary MS Teacher License (MS teaching in field of license).
-Candidates are required to have a signed MOU on file with the School of Education that verifies a teaching positon in a public or an approved private school (in the candidate's endorsed content area).
+Theoretical foundations for evaluation are applied to a practicum experience at one of four levels of licensure: primary, elementary, middle, and secondary. - 502 Dimensions of Learning I (3).
+Prerequisites: Successful completion of EDU 506 & EDU 501 and hold a Three-Year Temporary MS Teacher License (MS teaching in field of license).
+Candidates are required to have a signed MOU on file with the School of Education that verifies a teaching position in a public or an approved private school (in the candidate's endorsed content area).
 Supervised internship provides an emphasis on the application of principles and theories of education through field-based experiences.
 Candidates will complete online assignments and have a minimum of one observation from a Belhaven University School of Education professor.
-This course is a full semester course. - Dimensions of Learning II (3).
-Successful completion of EDU 506 & EDU 501 and hold a Three Year Temporary MS Teacher License (MS teaching in field of license).
-Candidates are required to have a teaching positon in a public or an approved private school (in the candidate's endorsed content area).
+This course is a full semester course. - 503 Dimensions of Learning II (3).
+Successful completion of EDU 506 & EDU 501 and hold a Three-Year Temporary MS Teacher License (MS teaching in field of license).
+Candidates are required to have a teaching position in a public or an approved private school (in the candidate's endorsed content area).
 A study of the foundations of school law, social and cultural aspects of the school setting.
 Includes applications in the field.

 Candidates will complete online assignments and have a minimum of one observation from a Belhaven University School of Education professor.
 This course is a full semester course.